Taylormade STEALTH Driver Review

 Taylormade Stealth Driver Overview

-Taylormade claims they've reached the limits of titanium faces in their woods.
-They've been working with carbon in the background for 20 years and feature it in all their woods for 2022 (and beyond, I guess).
-The "60x Carbon Twist Face" is supposed to be a faster and more forgiving material.
-They took a heap-big chance doing this and it appears to have paid off.
+Taylormade says they’ve reached the limits of performance with titanium faces in their woods.
+They’ve been working with carbon in the background for 20 years and feature it in all their woods for 2022 (and beyond).

 Why Consider the Stealth Driver